angular/angular-cli/README.md

 ### Linting and formatting code

-You can lint your app code by running `ng lint`.
+You can lint your app code by running `ntng lint`.
 This will use the `lint` npm script that in generated projects uses `tslint`.

 You can modify the these scripts in `package.json` to run whatever tool you prefer.